TABLE-U.S. jobless claims fall in latest week

 STATES WITH DECREASES IN CLAIMS OF MORE THAN 1,000:

-The department said 10 states reported a decrease in claims, not seasonally
+The department said three states reported a decrease in claims, not seasonally

 Reuters survey of U.S.economists' forecast: